PJohannessen/lonesomecrowdedweb.com/content/projects.md

 I have completed all of the puzzles in the 2015, 2016, 2017 and 2018 Advent of Code events.
 I have made available all my solutions, written in C# with [LINQPad](https://www.linqpad.net/) as my IDE.

 {{< figure src="/img/projects/advent-of-code-solutions_1.png" alt="All 50 stars in Advent of Code 2018" title="All 50 stars in Advent of Code 2018" >}}

 ---

-### Is It in the Cloud?

-<span class="project-links"><a href="https://www.lonesomecrowdedweb.com/blog/site-on-azure-functions/">Blog 1</a> | <a href="https://www.lonesomecrowdedweb.com/blog/revisiting-a-site-on-azure-functions/">Blog 2</a> | <a href="https://github.com/PJohannessen/isitinthe.cloud">Source Code</a></span>

-Is It in the Cloud? is a simple app that tries to determine whether a public website is hosted on Microsoft Azure.

-This app was an excuse to try hosting a website cheaply by utilizing [Azure Functions](https://azure.microsoft.com/en-au/services/functions/).
-It worked, for awhile - an unknown issue eventually caused the costs to increase considerably, so it is currently offline.

-{{< figure src="/img/projects/is-it-in-the-cloud_1.png" alt="Is It in the Cloud?" title="Is It in the Cloud?" >}}

-{{< figure src="/img/projects/is-it-in-the-cloud_2.png" alt="microsoft.com is, at least" title="microsoft.com is, at least" >}}

----